rancher/docs/content/rancher/v2.x/en/installation/air-gap-high-availability/config-rancher-for-private-reg/_index.md

 1. Change the value to your registry (e.g. `registry.yourdomain.com:port`).
 Do not prefix the registry with `http://` or `https://`.

     ![Save]({{< baseurl >}}/img/rancher/airgap/enter-system-default-registry.png)

+If you are installing Rancher v2.3.0, the installation is complete.

+If you are installing Rancher prior to v2.3.0, the final step is to [configure the Rancher system charts.]({{<baseurl>}}/rancher/v2.x/en/installation/options/local-system-charts/#setting-up-system-charts-for-rancher-prior-to-v2-3-0)